martfl/citi-api-sample/README.md

 6. Using OpenSSL in your new folder, execute the following command: openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365

-a. write down whatever password you create (CERTIFICATE_PASSWORD).
+6a. write down whatever password you create (CERTIFICATE_PASSWORD).

-b. for COMMON NAME, put 'localhost'.
+6b. for COMMON NAME, put 'localhost'.

-c. verify that key.pem and cert.pem exist in your new folder.
+6c. verify that key.pem and cert.pem exist in your new folder.

 7. Place package.json, index.html, and server.js in your new folder either through direct download or git.

 8. Enter your application credentials into config.json and login.html

-a.
+8a.
 CLIENT_ID, CLIENT_SECRET, and CERTIFICATE_PASSWORD are what were copied above - enter them into config.json

-b.
+8b.
 In login.html - replace <REPLACE WITH YOUR APPLICATION'S CLIENT ID> with your CLIENT_ID.

 9. in your new folder, run the following command: node server.js